Interconnectivity Vs Entanglement

 Interconnectivity is power from within, when understood as a force and intended as a design feature.
 It can be leveraged for seismic change and meaningful results.

-Interconnectivity is a practice, whereas entanglement is subjugation.
+Interconnectivity is a practice.
+Entanglement is subjugation.

 by Kathryn Maloney M.A.
 ABS